-The pandemic has changed everything, including how we work and where we work.
-State regulations have varied tremendously resulting in multi-state companies often adopting the strictest restrictions and holding all offices to them for posterity.
-Most important has been the health and safety of the employees with considerations resulting in limited employee gatherings.
+The pandemic has changed everything, including how and where we work.
+State regulations have varied tremendously, resulting in multi-state companies often adopting the strictest restrictions and holding all offices to them for posterity.
+Most significant has been the health and safety of the employees, with considerations resulting in limited employee gatherings.
 No one ever expected retirement parties would be celebrated over Zoom.

 Do you manage a hybrid workplace with many employees and coworkers?
 If so, how are you making sure that your workplace is clean enough to prevent the spread of viruses and germs?

-Many office managers prefer using their own supplies to keep all the desks, chairs, and floor clean.
-However, they don't understand that their staff and products are not always good enough to provide top-quality cleaning.
+Many office managers prefer using their own supplies to clean all the desks, chairs, and floors.
+However, they don’t understand that their staff and products are not always good enough to provide top-quality cleaning.
 Besides, your staff may fail to deliver commercial or corporate cleaning results without training.